legalgui/PathFinding/README.md

 # PathFinding
-Path Finding Solvers in Python 3
+Path Finding Solvers in Python 3.
+Codes verified using Pylint.